MACCNYC/maccnyc.github.io/_posts/2023-10-18-thoughts-on-the-Palestine-war.md

 ---
-title: Thoughts on the Palestine War
+title: Thoughts on the Palestine War - 2023
 date: 2023-10-18
 layout: post
-author: MACC NYC
+author: Adisorn of The Hills
 ---

 It feels like 9/11 again.
 New conflicts, old arguments and familiar scapegoats.
 And in the sense that the western world at large has